• Skip to primary navigation

 Notes

-2. The amount of pesto you need will vary depending on whether you are using jarred or fresh pesto, the brand you are using and your personal preference for how much pesto flavour you desire.
+2. Pesto - use store-bought pesto, or make homemade basil pesto from scratch.
+The amount of pesto you need will vary depending on the type and brand you use as well as your personal preference for how much pesto flavor vs tuna flavor you want.

 « Crispy Honey Chilli Chicken